-- Connecting the harbourfront from Shek Tong Tsui to the East Coast Park Precinct to create the longest waterfront promenade of about 7.4kilometres. - The East Coast Park Precinct (Phase 1) provides the first fence-free breakwater within Victoria Harbour, which allows locals and visitors to enjoy an unobstructed view of Victoria Harbour. - \$6.5 billion has been allocated to extend the promenade along Victoria Harbour to 34 kilometres in 2028 and provide open spaces of about 35 hectares.
-Amongst others, a 2-km off-shore boardwalk has been planned for completion in phases between 2024 and 2025 under the Island Eastern Corridor to create a new experience for locals and visitors.
+- Developing a promenade of about 8.7 km connecting the Belcher Bay in Kennedy Town to the East Coast Park Precinct, making it the longest waterfront promenade in Victoria Harbour upon completion. - Opening to the public the first fence-free breakwater within Victoria Harbour at the East Coast Park Precinct (Phase 1), which allows locals and visitors to enjoy an unobstructed view of Victoria Harbour. - Extending the total length of the promenade along Victoria Harbour to 34 km in 2028.
+Among others, a 2-km off-shore boardwalk has been planned for completion in phases between 2024 and 2025 under the Island Eastern Corridor to create a new experience for locals and visitors. - Opening promenades progressively in the next few years in places such as Cheung Sha Wan, To Kwa Wan, Kai Tak, as well as areas in East Kowloon.